 - Pick a location.
-The location can be anywhere, such as the maid of honor’s backyard, a banquet hall, restaurant, event space, park, and so on.
+The location can be anywhere, such as the maid of honor’s backyard, a banquet hall, a restaurant, an event space, a park, and so on.
 If the chosen theme is activity-related, the location can be an arts and crafts class, spa, and more.

 - Set the date and time.
-Make sure that the schedule will accommodate even guests with busy schedules.
+Make sure that the timeline for the bridal shower will accommodate even guests with busy schedules.
 Typically, bridal showers are held four to eight weeks before the wedding.
 If many guests will be coming from different states or countries, then it might be best to push the shower closer to the wedding day so they do not have to travel twice.

 - Finalize the guest list.
 Traditionally, bridal showers are only attended by women, including the bridal party, the bride’s close friends, and relatives.
 However, men can also be invited.
 Co-ed showers are also an option you can look into.
 With that said, anyone invited to the shower must also be invited to the wedding.